 I am an avid music fan.
 I listen to it, I read about it and I play it.
 I like music to surround me like a soundtrack.
 I find music such a powerful medium.
 Music comforts me, it lifts me up, in essence, like many other people it evokes powerful emotions in me.
 This last week has been … Continue reading Some Days Are Better Than Others

 Erasing Dad is an Argentinian documentary released in 2014, focusing on fathers fighting to see their children.
 As an alienated father myself I found the film difficult to watch at times, but compelling.
-The documentary follows numerous fathers as they fight an outdated and corrupt judicial system.
-Although the documentary focuses on the Argentinian judicial … Continue reading “An orphan of a living father, it’s unacceptable”- Erasing Dad Documentary
+"Numerous organisations and professionals tried to have it banned, and delayed its release date."
+The documentary follows numerous fathers as they fight … Continue reading “An orphan of a living father, it’s unacceptable”- Erasing Dad Documentary

 Apart from one hour spent with my youngest child at a Contact Centre six weeks ago, my ex-partner continues to prevent me from seeing my three children.
 I last had contact with all three of my children just over 8 months ago.
 The amount of money spent by both my ex-partner and myself is probably now nearing … Continue reading No More Visits to the Local Contact Centre